sobaee/dict2mdx/README.md

 1- Python 3.9 and up.

 2- [Pyglossary](https://github.com/ilius/pyglossary) which originally come without octopus_mdict_source.py plugin if you install it using `pip install pyglossary`, because of the developer decided to stop developing this plugin.
-SO: DOWNLOAD my modified ready version of pyglossary 4.6.1 with octopus_mdict_source.py plugin added to /pyglossary/plugins folder, and ui_cmd_interactive.py file modified a bit; from this Google Drive [LINK](https://drive.google.com/open?id=1bXm_PJUfZrcFX1zZAPC50DOsm4-gKlmJ).
+SO: DOWNLOAD my modified ready version of pyglossary 5.0.0 with octopus_mdict_source.py plugin added to /pyglossary/plugins folder, and ui_cmd_interactive.py file modified a bit; from my fork [LINK](https://codeload.github.com/sobaee/pyglossaryfork/zip/refs/tags/5.0.0).
 Decompress the downloaded zip file, and run: `python setup.py install` from inside the decompressed folder to install this modified version of pyglossay and it will work perfectly.

 N.B: As a reference; you can download "octopus_mdict_source.py" plugin from this [link](https://gist.github.com/ilius/88d11fa37a4a40cd0d7f6535120b0693).